SumoLogic/sumologic-documentation/docs/dashboards/restricted-operators-dashboards.md

 ## Notes

 You can use the [count_frequent](/docs/search/search-query-language/group-aggregate-operators/count-count-distinct-and-count-frequent) operator in dashboard queries, but the number of results returned is limited to the top 100 most frequent results.
 All results are available when the search is run on the **Search** page, but only the top 100 are displayed in the Panel.

-Sumo Logic provides support for optimization to improve the efficiency of searches in Interactive dashboards.
-See [Optimize Panels in Interactive Dashboards](/docs/dashboards/dashboard-optimization).